ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - Fronto-Parietal Network (FPN/CEN): Active during goal-directed, cognitively demanding tasks (like "metalevel processing").
 This is the network that does the work of the Alpha-Function.
 - Salience Network (SN): Anchored in the AIC, this network switches between the DMN and FPN, initiating the work.

-The "Protein Shake Brain" is a state of DMN dominance (rumination) without FPN engagement.
-Reflective Prompting is a practice that forces the FPN to engage with and process the DMN's raw material.
+The "Protein Shake Brain" is a state of symbolic fluency without sufficient FPN engagement (and reduced access to Channel 1 verification), consistent with a processing bypass.
+Reflective Prompting is a practice that recruits the FPN to engage with and process the DMN's raw material.
 Addressing the "Neurological Gap" (Human-AI vs. Human-Human):
 A valid critique is that the neuroscience of dialogue (e.g., Theory of Mind networks, brain-coupling) is based on human-human interaction.
 We hypothesize that in our system, the user's brain is "doing both."
 The AI, through functional alterity, acts as a catalyst for a purely internal dialogical process.
 The user's brain must activate: